The high-dimensional asymptotics of first order methods with random data: Applications

-In words, if the DMFT dynamics converges exponentially fast to a stationary point, then the latter must be associated to a solution of the system of nonlinear equations in Eq.~\eqref{eq:fixed-pt-2}.
-Let us emphasize that, so far, we assumed $\ell_t(r,w;z) = \ell(r,w;z)$ to be independent of time, but not necessarily that it is the gradient of a cost function.
+assuming all inverted matrices are invertible. \end{theorem} Let us emphasize that, so far, we assumed $\ell_t(r,w;z) = \ell(r,w;z)$ to be independent of time, but not necessarily that it is the gradient of a cost function.